jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.1.9 (2023/03/04) =
+* Update: Huge refactoring to make the plugin more extensible.
+* Fix: UI issue in the Images Generator.
+* Info: Help or discuss with other users on my Discord: https://discord.gg/bHDGh38.
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you! 🎵

 = 1.1.8 (2023/03/03) =
 * Fix: TextFields in Forms were broken.
 * Fix: Some UI issues on the admin side.
 * Update: Make sur the forms are filled (we can add a better validation system at a later point).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!
-We are having so much fun all together! 🥰

 = 1.1.6 (2023/03/02) =
 * Add: The ChatGPT model is finally here!
 It's "gpt-3.5-turbo" and you can already use it with your chatbots, forms, in the playground, etc. It's very new so let me know if you find any issues, in the [forums](https://wordpress.org/support/plugin/ai-engine/).
 Set as the new default.